 But if it’s you, these are insanely good advantages.

-You might have most of a productised service written from those 3 steps.
+And you’ll have 80% of a productised offer written from those 3 steps.

 It’s not a “forever” change; It’s not pivoting your entire business.